What is SSL? | Quick Guide

 An Extended Validation SSL certificate is the highest class of SSL available.
 It activates both the green address bar and the padlock in all major browsers.
 Extended SSL certificates allow the company behind the website to present its own authenticated identity to visitors.
 The EV identity verification process requires companies to confirm their physical, operational and legal existence and to demonstrate their exclusive rights to utilize a domain.

-How to Set Up an SSL Certificate
+How to Create a SSL Certificate

 You can usually buy an SSL certificate from your hosting provider or domain registrar, but it’s extremely expensive.
-There are free options from CloudFlare and Let’s Encrypt.
+There are free ssl from CloudFlare and Let’s Encrypt.
 For instance, Let’s Encrypt works with different hosting providers, including WPEngine, Dreamhost, A2 Hosting and WordPress.com.
 If these providers will not set up the SSL certificate automatically, you should be able to do it on your own though cPanel.
 You can then use a user-friendly WordPress plugin to do all the heavy lifting for you.